yimtun/y-note/Kubernetes/quickStart/calico-bgp-Cross-subnet/calico-bgp-Cross-subnet.md

-if   two pods'node  have   same    subent    they    will use Physics L2      tor
+if   two pods'node  have   same    subent    they    will use Physics L2     is  the torSwitch

-if   two pods'node  have   diffent   seubnet  they   will use Physics L2     router
+if   two pods'node  have   diffent   seubnet  they   will use Physics L3     is the    router